 If the investor pays for the promote instead of the partnership, the sponsor would first get its pro rata share, then it would get the promote percentage based off the investor’s share of cash flow:

 Again, although these are two common ways of calculating the promote, the important thing to remember about waterfall structures is that there is no one size fits all solution.
-These terms and conditions will all be spelled out in the partnership or owner’s agreement.
+The partnership agreement spells out these terms and conditions.

 The Lookback Provision